 What Lies Behind Lies

-One time, I saw that XX lacked care and consideration toward other people’s physical well-being, so I said they had no compassion.
-Afterward, only through fellowship did I understand that our true love for one another is primarily embodied in the mutual support and help that we bring into our life entry.
-Another time, when I saw XX overspending a few yuan in the course of their duty, I said that this person had a nature that was too greedy.
-Only later did I recognize that there is a difference between people displaying a little corrupt disposition and being of that kind of nature.
-Then there was another time when my leader asked me about a sister’s situation.
-Because I had some preconceptions about this sister, even though I knew then that I should make an impartial report, I still couldn’t help but severely talk up the corruption she had displayed, and not say one word about her good points.
+One time, I saw Sister Wang who had not done her duty well being dealt with by the leader, and so I spoke privately to the leader and told her that dealing with people in that way was hard for others to accept, as it made her appear to lack compassion.
+Afterward, only through fellowship did I understand that our true love for one another is primarily embodied in the mutual support and help that we bring into our life entry, and helping each other with compassion also involves pruning, dealing, criticizing and censure.
+Another time, when I saw Sister Li overspending a few yuan in the course of her duty, I said that she was squandering church money, and that this was tantamount to stealing offerings.
+Only later did I recognize that there is a difference between people displaying a little corrupt disposition and being of that kind of nature and essence.
+Then there was another time when my leader asked me about Sister Zhou’s situation.
+Because I had some preconceptions about her, even though I knew then that I should make an impartial report, I still couldn’t help but severely talk up the corruption she had displayed, and did not say one word about her good points.
 When there occurred deviations or flaws in my own work, I would always report the situation to the leaders secretively, hiding the truth of the facts in order to protect my own face and status.

-Oh God!
-I give thanks for Your enlightenment and guidance that made me recognize that I was being so naive and preposterous to hold the view that I could speak accurately by relying on my own naturalness and depending on my own perseverance.
-That I could boast in such an arrogant, ignorant way exposes how completely I didn’t recognize how deeply I had been corrupted by Satan.
-From today, I wish to put much more effort into seeking the truth, to spare no effort in pursuing change in my disposition, to practice seeing people and things in accordance with God’s words, and to strive to soon be an honest person who both speaks accurately and works in earnest.
+Thank God for His enlightenment and guidance.
+Now I understand that I was being so naive and preposterous to hold the view that I could speak accurately by relying on my own naturalness and depending on my own perseverance.
+That I could boast in such an arrogant, ignorant way exposes that I didn’t have the reality of the truth and didn’t recognize how deeply I was corrupted by Satan.
+From today, I wish to put much more effort into pursuing the truth, to spare no effort in pursuing a change in my disposition, to practice seeing people and things in accordance with God’s words, and to strive to soon be an honest person who both speaks accurately and works in earnest.